o0morgan0o/HardwareArpegiator/README.md

 - Permit to insert blank notes in an arpeggio, especially in record mode.
 - Record of parameters like note Length or even BPM during the rec mode.
 - Better code !!

+## TroubleShootings

+All the ino files should compile for the Arduino MEGA2560.
+Tested on windows 10 environnement with Visual Studio code and Arduino Extension.
+If compilation errors, try to merge all arduino files into one big .ino file.